-Especially in the neighbourhoods, the core of the popular movement, they are often the majority of the active participants.
+Especially in the neighborhoods, the core of the popular movement, they are often the majority of the active participants.

 They told us how during the ‘coup d’état’ in 2002 they were often getting their husbands out of the bars or from in front of the television to demonstrate on the streets.

-Today also they struggle to get PDVSA to establish gas lines directly to the popular neighbourhoods.
+Today also they struggle to get PDVSA to establish gas lines directly to the popular neighborhoods.
 Today they still have to carry those heavy gas bottles.